Blended Learning MBA Program

 Program Managers assist you to ensure your course registration aligns with your cohort.
 Face-to-face sessions occur approximately every seven weeks, Friday–Saturday.
 Online learning averages 20 hours per week, and reflects readings, case preparation, contributing to asynchronous and real-time discussions, and active participation in team-based exercises and projects.
 The Web-based elements are delivered via state-of-the-art distance learning tools.

-For specific dates, view the 2014-2015 program calendar for the Wellesley campus.
+For specific dates, view the program calendar:

 The curriculum is delivered through five main experiences: